 What is the Difference Between Antihero and Antagonist?

-While both an antihero and antagonist can display unappealing qualities, these two are not one in the same.
+While both an antihero and antagonist can display unappealing qualities, they are not one in the same.
 The antagonist is the character in which the protagonist is pitted against in the literary work.

 Antihero vs. Antagonist

-In the Disney movie, The Emperor’s New Groove, the main character, Kuzco, can be seen as an antihero because he displays such qualities as greed.
+In the Disney movie, The Emperor’s New Groove, the main character, Kuzco, can be seen as an antihero because he displays negative qualities such as greed.
 In this movie, the antagonist would be Kuzco’s evil advisor Yzma who is attempting to kill him in order to rule his kingdom.

 The Function of an Antihero